andgineer/TRegExpr/docs/en/index.md

 I cannot list here all of them, but I do appreciate all bug-reports, features suggestions and questions that I am receiving from you.

-- Alexey Torgashin - added many features in 2019-2020, e.g. named
+- [Alexey Torgashin](https://github.com/Alexey-T) - main contributor since 2019, e.g.
-  groups, non-capturing groups, assertions, backward search
+- named groups, non-capturing groups, assertions, backward search and much more
 - Guido Muehlwitz - found and fixed ugly bug in big string processing
 - Stephan Klimek - testing in C++Builder and suggesting/implementing
   many features